 "Provision 1.5: The nurse creates an ethical environment and culture of civility and kindness treating colleagues, coworkers, employees, students and patients with dignity and respect; any form of bullying, harassment, intimidation, manipulation, threats, or violence are always morally unacceptable and will not be tolerated."
 (ANA Code of Ethics, 2015)

-CLASSROOM AND CLINICAL BEHAVIOR(S):
+CLASSROOM AND CLINICAL BEHAVIORS

-As an adult returning to school, faculty expects that you will conduct yourself in the classroom and clinical area as an adult.
-Faculty interprets adult behavior to include but not limited to:
+As an adult returning to school, faculty expects that you will conduct yourself in the classroom and clinical area.
+Faculty interprets adult behavior to include but is not limited to: